cpy-dev/SQLite-shell/README.md

 Remember to enter the full file path of the database in the given space, and to press "Load" before executing any command

-Source code is installed in your system at /usr/local/src/sqliteshell.
-Please don't delete source code, it will cause SQLite-Shell to not run anymore

 # Updates
 ### Version 1.1.0
 Added support for multiple commands run, updated rendering system